acastrops/kiva-plotly-dash-demo/README.md

 # kiva-plotly-dash-demo

 # Canvas submission expectations
-* functioning Dash code
+* Functioning Dash code.
-* a screenshot of your Dash
+* A screenshot of your Dash.
-* a file with a list of team members, questions you chose to answer with your visualizations
+* A file with a list of team members, questions you chose to answer with your visualizations.
-* 2-3 different types of graphs per group
+* 2-3 different types of graphs per group.
-* turn in by Friday of next week, after midterms
+* Turn in by Friday of next week, after midterms.

+# Details

+Team members: David Fanny, Mike, Noah, and Adriana.
+We will include the questions and brief sentences about our visualizations in this README.
+The app can be found above, it is named `app.py`.
+For brevity, below is a screenshot of our app:

+# Screenshot

+(include screenshot here)

+We made # different graphs.
+David worked on the choropleth; Fanny, and Mike worked on (...); Noah and Adriana created the bar graph.

+# Bar graph
+We were drawn to the information about

+# Map

 # Resources
 Dash repositories from last week's lecture: